Athletic Bilbao signing policy: Ethnic minorities

 Former academy trainee Yuri Berchiche, who rejoined Athletic in the summer of 2018 as one of the club's most expensive signings, has an Algerian father but showed no interest in playing for their national team when the matter was put to him.
+By coincidence, Berchiche's hometown Zarautz, west of San Sebastián, is also that of Álex Padilla, a goalkeeper of partial Mexican heritage and upbringing who had already played for that nation at under-23 level before he made his first team debut in 2024.

-As of 2019, Athletic's academy teams included a small number of players of an ethnic minority (mostly Afro-Spaniard) background, including Cameroon-born pair Christophe Atangana (a goalkeeper), and defender Loic Boum who was orphaned as a child and was a ward of the Government of Navarre when he joined the club in 2014 plus forward Nico Williams, the younger brother of Iñaki – he made his first-team debut in 2021.
-That year, the older youth teams featured a Colombia-born goalkeeper and a handful of locally-born players with African heritage who had mostly been at the club for several years.
-Malcom Adu Ares, from Bilbao with Bissau-Guinean heritage, made his debut aged 20 in 2022, but he only joined the club a year earlier and had never been part of the setup as a teenager.
+As of 2019, Athletic's academy teams included a small number of players of an ethnic minority (mostly Afro-Spaniard) background, including Cameroon-born pair Christophe Atangana (a goalkeeper), and defender Loic Boum who was orphaned as a child and was a ward of the Government of Navarre when he joined the club in 2014 plus forward Nico Williams, the younger brother of Iñaki, who made his first-team debut in 2021 and soon developed into a player of international quality, subsequently winning the UEFA European Championship with Spain in 2024.
+In 2021, the older youth teams featured a Colombia-born goalkeeper and a handful of others who had mostly been at the club for several years.
+Winger Malcom Adu Ares, from Bilbao with Bissau-Guinean heritage, made his debut aged 20 in 2022, but he only joined the club a year earlier and had not been part of the setup as a teenager.

+By 2024, the reserve teams contained several promising players of partial or full African origin including Adama Boiro, Junior Bita, Igor Oyono and Elijah Gift, while new signing Álvaro Djaló was in the main squad – cousin of Adu Ares, the winger joined for an initial €15 million fee (one of the club's biggest transfer outlays) from SC Braga of Portugal, having developed there and with no immediately obvious Basque links due to being born in Madrid and of West African heritage; however, most of his childhood was spent in Bilbao.
+Djaló and Boiro appeared for the first team several times that season before the club signed Maroan Sannadi, a forward of Moroccan origin born and raised in Vitoria-Gasteiz.
+Quickly pressed into elite action at club level for the first time in his career, Sannadi made his debut for Morocco in June 2025, becoming the first Athletic player to represent any North African or Arab nation as a full international.